**SIGN-ON BONUS AVAILABLE for commitments to select shifts and weekends!**

 One to three years leadership experience in a behavioral related field, managed care or call center

-This position is eligible for partial remote work.
+This position requires remote work.
 In addition to adhering to all Fairview policies, guidelines, procedures, the Fairview Commitments, and the Code of Conduct, it is the expectation the following requirements of the remote work policy will be met, including but not limited to:

 Remote workspace that is clean, safe,andprofessional.